pattern-zones-co/koine/README.md

 ## Why Koine?

-Claude Code is Anthropic's agentic coding assistant — it reads files, runs commands, edits code, and uses tools autonomously.
+Claude Code is Anthropic's agentic coding assistant.
+It reads files, runs commands, edits code, and uses tools autonomously.
 But it's a CLI, not an API.

 **Koine makes Claude Code callable from your applications.** Deploy it as a Docker service, call it from any language, get structured typed responses.